R-unic/tether/README.md

 ```

 > [!CAUTION]
-> Every single message kind must implement an interface for it's data (in the example that would be the object with the `foo` and `bar` fields) as well as call `MessageEmitter.addSerializer()`.
-Messages will not work if you don't do this.
+> Every single message kind must implement an interface for it's data (in the example that would be the object with the `foo` and `bar` fields).
+Message serialization (as well as your message itself) will not work if you don't do this.

 ### Server
 ```ts